-Although the upcoming SpotLight Clinic RELAX THAT STOMACH will be dedicated to the topic of stomach relaxation for horses, I promised my Optimal Performance Program students who especially requested a SpotLight Clinic dedicated to this subject to take place so I can guide them deeper and elaborate further on the subject, that we will also raise the issue of relaxing the stomach for people there.
+Although the RELAX THAT STOMACH Technique (from the Optimal Performance Program) is dedicated to the topic of relaxation of the digestive tract (stomach & guts) for horses, I promised my Optimal Performance Program students who especially requested an extra course dedicated exclusively to this subject, that we will also raise the issue of relaxing the digestive tract (stomach & guts) for humans.

 To me everything in life is connected, but in a very specific way.
 With the Relaxation of the Stomach for people – a conscious muscle relaxation technique – I want to explore the subject of diets, nutrition, health and how it’s not always connected, if the specific link that unites them – relaxation of our internal organs – is not there:

 - How is it possible that some horses can follow quite regular if not unhealthy diet, and yet are perfectly fine, while for the others it’s enough to barely look into the direction of sugars and starch to get LAMINITIS

 - Why for some horses LAMINITIS is a returning issue, a threat that can accompany them for years if not for the duration of a lifetime?

 - Why giving your horse supplements is not really working, if his smooth muscles are tensed?